Personal union of Poland and Saxony: Coronation of Elector Frederick Augustus I as Polish king

 One driving force behind the attainment of royal dignity was the desire for political sovereignty, which Elector Frederick Augustus I promised to give further weight in foreign policy.
 The long-lasting and consolidated dominance of the Habsburg dynasty in the empire encouraged the elector to avoid the threat of a loss of rank and power by increasing his rank in an area that did not belong to the empire.
 Another important motif were the question of rank and prestige, which at that time indicated the position of power and therefore had immediate political significance.
 All princes of this time followed the French model of Louis XIV, such as elaborate courtly ceremonies, lavish banquets with opera performances and ballets.
 The acquisition of the Polish royal crown therefore represented a question of prestige of the first order for Elector Frederick Augustus I. Because only with a royal crown could a German prince be accepted by the European powers as an equal.

+A watercolor by Antonio Joli (1700–1744) entitled “La Sassonia Coronata e Preceduta dalla Polonia” (“Saxony Crowned and Preceded by Poland”), 1740.
+The work depicts an allegorical scene of Saxony being crowned by Poland aboard an ornate barge.
+At the bow of the vessel are visible the symbols of the Polish–Lithuanian Commonwealth: the White Eagle and Lithuanian Knight.

 The Saxon ambassador in Warsaw, Jacob Heinrich von Flemming, had previously succeeded in completely fragmenting the competition by fielding ever new applicants.
 The efforts of Pope Innocent XI's nephew, Prince Livio Odescalchi, Duke of Bracciano and Ceri, James Louis Sobieski, the son of the former King John III.
 Sobieski, Johann Wilhelm, Elector Palatine, Louis William, Margrave of Baden-Baden, Maximilian II Emanuel, Elector of Bavaria and twelve other candidates were therefore hopeless.
 François Louis, Prince of Conti who traveled from France for the royal election, was even able to garner a larger number of votes than August, but had to return to his homeland, forced by Saxon troops.

 After the usual bribes, Elector Augustus the Strong was able to return on 26/27 July.
 Contrary to all initial expectations, he was elected on the electoral field in Wola in June.
 On 15 September 1697 he was crowned as Augustus II in Kraków.